Wien Südbahnhof: The modern building

 Following the war, no reason could be found not to unite the two earlier railway stations into a single building.
 In particular, both railways had come into the ownership of the same company, the ÖBB (Austrian federal railways).
 The modern Südbahnhof was built between 1955 and 1961 to plans by Heinrich Hrdlicka, in which the twin stations were united in a single building.
 Two underground platforms serve the S-Bahn network (lines S1, S2 and S3), known since the demolition of the main line platforms as Wien Quartier Belvedere.
 At about the same time, the line between Vienna and Gloggnitz was electrified.
 During the re-building, the Südbahnhof was extended towards the Schweizergarten, while the constituent parts of the old main hall were numbered and taken away to be used at a depot in Floridsdorf.

 The interior of the Südbahnhof comprised a large hall with small shops and ticket counters around the edges.
 Platforms 11–18 (equivalent to the old Ostbahn) were one level higher, and platforms 1–9 (equivalent to the old Südbahn) were two levels above the main hall.

 The front of the Südbahnhof was served by tram lines O and 18.
 The side entrance on Schweizergartenstraße was served by tram line D and bus 13A.
 The nearest access to the U-Bahn network was a few hundred metres to the west, at Südtiroler Platz.

+In 1969, a car loading bay was built for the introduction of car carrier trains.

 Closing and the future

-The railway station was closed down December 13, 2009 and the building was torn down in 2010 to be replaced with housing and commercial estate.
-A new main railway station, Wien Hauptbahnhof, was constructed with the main entrance moved further east to Südtiroler Platz to facilitate interconnection with public transport.
+The railway station closed on 13 December 2009 and was demolished in 2010 to be replaced with housing and commercial estate.
+A new station, Wien Hauptbahnhof, was constructed with the main entrance moved further east to Südtiroler Platz to facilitate interconnection with public transport.
 The new station opened partially on 9 December 2012 and was fully operational in 2015.
 The former S-Bahn platforms at Südbahnhof were renamed Quartier Belvedere.